ximeguerron/LSTM_u_forecasting/README.md

 These results are:

-* Representation of the **_training, validation and test_** datasets with the observations extracted from the cloud service SAlert monitoring.
+* Representation of the **_datasets_**  with the observations of 16 QoS metrics extracted from the cloud service SAlert monitoring.
 * Model validation metrics consisting of **_RMSE, MAE, MAPE_**
 * Model fitting on the training dataset and prediction on the test dataset.